 - Fix the problem if possible.
 See the above Tips and Techniques for Mold Cleanup for recommendations.

 - If the problem is something that has to be fixed by the landlord, send a letter in writing to your landlord describing the nature of your complaint and keep a copy of the letter.
 If the rental is managed by an agency such as Housing and Urban Development or the Rural Housing Administration, be sure to contact that agency.
-Sometimes they have requirements for sanitation in homes.
 If your doctor made specific recommendations regarding your living environment, be sure to include those statements.

-- If the landlord refuses to address the issue, you may find some assistance through local building codes, nuisance ordinances, or tenant codes.
+- If the landlord refuses to address the issue, you may find some assistance through local city hall or housing authority regarding local building codes, nuisance ordinances, or tenant codes.
 The codes will vary across Missouri from city to city and county to county.
-Some effort and detective work may be needed to track down the right code and appointed authority.
-Remember as well that many of these codes were written years ago and addressed issues from those times.
-You may have to do some research before meeting with city and county officials and speak in terms they will understand when approaching the issue.
-For example, when discussing mold, the codes are probably not specific to mold or the health effects from mold.
-It may be more helpful to discuss the violations existing to allow mold growth, such as faulty plumbing, shoddy construction and ventilation, leaky roofs, groundwater infiltration due to improper site placement, improper lumber selection, etc. You might start by contacting your local city hall or local housing authority or your local public health agency.
+The codes do not address mold or the health effects from mold.
+You should discuss the code violations that exist and promote mold ggrowth, such as: faulty plumbing, construction and ventilation issues, leaky roofs, growndwater infiltration due to improper site placement, improper lumber selection, etc.

 - If no assistance is available locally you may consider contacting an attorney.